-The watersports tow-point (pylon) is manufactured from high strength aluminum alloy, engineered for durability.
-It is "hard coat anodized" and impregnated with a PTFE (teflon) material.
+The watersports tow point (pylon) is manufactured from highstrength metals.
 If the pylon becomes loose, stop using the pylon and take the boat to your Nautique dealer for service.

 Misuse of the tow-point can cause death or serious injury.
 The pylon was designed for water skiing only.
 DO NOT use for parasailing, kite flying, towing other boats and/or using pylon extensions, sit behind (aft) the pylon when towing skiers.